01 of 05

 Mission Dolores in the 20th Century

 The old Mission Dolores building is surrounded by the city today.
 The church and its cemetery are all that survive of the original complex, but it continues to serve the people of the neighborhood and masses are sometimes held in it.
-However, most services are held in the newer basilica next door.Continue to 3 of 10 below.
+However, most services are held in the newer basilica next door.Continue to 3 of 5 below.

 03 of 05

 Mission San Francisco de Asis Layout, Floor Plan, Buildings and Grounds

-When the ship San Carlos arrived with supplies in August, construction on more permanent buildings began, and the first buildings were completed by September 1, including a small chapel made of wood plastered with mud, with a tule reed roof.
+When the ship San Carlos arrived with supplies in August, construction on more permanent buildings began The first buildings were completed by September 1, including a small chapel made of wood plastered with mud, with a tule reed roof.
 These buildings were about one-tenth of a mile from the present location.

 The current building at Mission San Francisco was started in 1785 and completed in 1791.
 The flexible structure, with redwood logs fastened together by rawhide strips and wooden pegs, was so sturdy that it survived the earthquakes of 1906 and 1989.
 The building is 114 feet long and 22 feet wide, with 4-foot-thick adobe walls.
 Historical records say it took 36,000 adobe bricks to build it.

-There are four marked burial places within the chapel walls: William Leidesdorff, an early Afro-American businessman; the Noe Family; Lieutenant Joaquin Moraga, the leader of the founding expedition, and Richard Carroll, the first pastor after San Francisco became an archdiocese.
+There are four marked burial places inside the chapel walls: William Leidesdorff, an early Afro-American businessman; the Noe Family; Lieutenant Joaquin Moraga, the leader of the founding expedition, and Richard Carroll, the first pastor after San Francisco became an archdiocese.

-Today, Mission San Francisco is the oldest intact building in the city of San Francisco.Continue to 4 of 10 below.
+Today, Mission San Francisco is the oldest intact building in the city of San Francisco.Continue to 4 of 5 below.

 04 of 05

 Pictures of Mission San Francisco de Asis

-The Mission San Francisco de Asis picture above shows its cattle brand.
-It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.Continue to 5 of 10 below.
+The picture above shows the mission's cattle brand.
+It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.